-To seek to support and promote the professional development of teachers, trainers and learners in medical education.
+To support and promote the evidence informed professional development of the community of medical educators.

 The purpose of the group is to: